zoomlogo/flax/wishlist.md

 - t tail
 - ṫ trim all elements of one from the other
 - u find for each element
+- v join each of one to another
 - w windows
 - ẇ combinations without replacement
 - x maximum